 Wait, didn’t we just say to go during the morning?
 Let’s clarify that a bit, what we mean is to still go early, but also stay until nighttime.

 Like all the Disney World parks, we love the Animal Kingdom at night.
-Yes it’s fun to visit the parks in the day, but the real magic happens when the sun goes down.
+Yes, it’s fun to visit the parks during the day, but the real magic happens when the sun goes down.

 Animal Kingdom is the Hottest Park